rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 For there was a command from the king concerning them, and a fixed provision for the singers, as every day required. ^1123

-And Pethahiah the son of Meshezabel, of the sons of Zerah the son of Judah, was at the king’s side in all matters concerning the people. ^1124
+And Pethahiah the son of Meshezabel, of the sons of Zerah the son of Judah, was at the king's side in all matters concerning the people. ^1124

 And as for the villages, with their fields, some of the people of Judah lived in Kiriath-arba and its villages, and in Dibon and its villages, and in Jekabzeel and its villages, ^1125